How long does it take for a teacher to prepare to teach Truth78 curricula?

 This will vary depending on your style and familiarity with the curriculum.
-In general, however, the time may range from one and a half to two hours per lesson.
+In general, however, the time may range from 30 minutes to two hours per lesson.

 To simply read and understand the lesson and get visuals together, you could probably prepare in 30 minutes to an hour, but if you want to teach from an overflowing heart, spending time throughout the week is really beneficial.